Galois groups and group actions on Lie algebras: Applications and Examples

-\begin{proof} Consider a finite chain of subalgebras as in \equref{lant}.
+\begin{proof} Consider a finite chain of subalgebras as in (\ref{lant}).
 We will proceed by induction on $m$.
-If $m = 1$ the conclusion follows by \coref{galcodim1}.
-Now let $m > 1$ and assume the statement to be true for $m-1$, that is ${\rm Gal} \, (\mathfrak{h}_{m-1}/\mathfrak{g})$ is solvable.
-Then, the map
+If $m = 1$ the conclusion follows by Corollary~\ref{galcodim1}.
+Now let $m > 1$ and assume the statement to be true for $m-1$, that is the group ${\rm Gal} \, (\mathfrak{h}_{m-1}/\mathfrak{g})$ is solvable.
+Then, the map: